Causes of schizophrenia: Glutamate dysfunction

 Beside the dopamine hypothesis, interest has also focused on the neurotransmitter glutamate and the reduced function of the NMDA glutamate receptor in the pathophysiology of schizophrenia.
 This has largely been suggested by lower levels of glutamate receptors found in postmortem brains of people previously diagnosed with schizophrenia and the discovery that glutamate blocking drugs such as phencyclidine and ketamine can mimic the symptoms and cognitive problems associated with the condition.

 The fact that reduced glutamate function is linked to poor performance on tests requiring frontal lobe and hippocampal function and that glutamate can affect dopamine function, all of which have been implicated in schizophrenia, have suggested an important mediating (and possibly causal) role of glutamate pathways in schizophrenia.
 Positive symptoms fail however to respond to glutamatergic medication.

 Reduced mRNA and protein expression of several NMDA receptor subunits has also been reported in postmortem brains from people with schizophrenia.
 In particular, the expression of mRNA for the NR1 receptor subunit, as well as the protein itself is reduced in the prefrontal cortex in post-mortem studies of those with schizophrenia.
 Fewer studies have examined other subunits, and results have been equivocal, except for a reduction in prefrontal NRC2.

 The large genome-wide association study mentioned above has supported glutamate abnormalities for schizophrenia, reporting several mutations in genes related to glutamatergic neurotransmission, such as GRIN2A, GRIA1, SRR, and GRM3.

+Recent research has suggested a link between gut microbiota and schizophrenia.
+A 2020 study published in Nature Communications found that individuals with schizophrenia showed reduced microbial diversity compared to healthy controls, and that transplanting gut microbiota from people with schizophrenia into germ-free rats produced schizophrenia-relevant behaviors including hyperactivity and altered glutamate metabolism in the hippocampus.

+A 2019 study published in Science Advances found that individuals with schizophrenia showed reduced microbial diversity and decreased populations of Lactobacillus compared to healthy controls, and that transplanting gut microbiota from people with schizophrenia into germ-free rats produced schizophrenia-relevant behaviors including hyperactivity and altered glutamate metabolism in the hippocampus.